sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 should submit documentation in their premarket submissions demonstrating that the security controls for the categories above, and further detailed in the recommendations in Appendix 1, have (1) been implemented, and (2) been tested in order to validate that they were effectively implemented.
-For more information on cybersecurity testing, see Section V.C., below.
+For more information on cybersecurity testing, see Section V.C, below.

 Manufacturers may include the demonstration of security controls that are comparable or in addition to those described in Appendix 1 in their premarket submissions.
 If using alternate